Oreo Cookies

 - Preheat the oven to 350º F.

-- In a large mixing bowl, beat the butter, brown sugar and sugar with an electric mixer until blended, about 1 minute.
-Add the in egg and vanilla, beat again until mixed.
+- In a large mixing bowl, beat the butter, brown sugar and granulated sugar with an electric mixer until blended, about 1 minute.
+Add the in eggs and vanilla, beat again until mixed.

-- Gradually add in the flour mixture, mixing with a spatula just until combined (it’s okay if there are some flour streaks).
-Mix in the chopped oreos with a spatula until evenly distributed.
+- Gradually add in the flour mixture, mixing on low or with a spatula just until combined.

 - Line a baking sheet with a silicone baking mat or parchment paper.
-Use a cookie scoop to drop the dough onto the baking sheet, about 3 inches apart.
-Bake for 15 minutes, or until the edges are light brown and the center is golden.
+Use a cookie scoop to form dough balls.
+Press the remaining oreos and chocolate chips onto the outsides of the dough balls.
+Place 6-8 cookies on a tray, about 3 inches apart.
+Bake for 10-12 minutes, or until the edges are light brown and the center is puffy.
+I like to slightly under bake these cookies so when they cool, they are soft and chewy!
 Allow the cookies to cool for 15 minutes before removing them from the baking sheet.
 Store in an air tight container.

 Notes